chinesemasterpieces.com

 Facts that were written about the Ru Kiln and Emperor Huizong in ancient writings that describe Ru wares.

 Emperor Huizong reigned supreme from 1100 to 1126 Emperor Huizong abdicated His throne to his son.
 He was known for his promotion of Taoism and talents in poetry, painting, calligraphy and music.
-The Jin armies were closing in and eventually took over his Song Empire and he was captured 1127 and he died in captivity in 1135, from the wealthiest man in the world to a broken man.
+The Jin armies were closing in and eventually took over his Northern Song Empire and he was captured 1127 and he died in captivity in 1135, from the wealthiest man in the world to a broken man.
 His vast collections were gather up and stored in large wooden crates and passed down through the centuries.
 Since China has opened up in the 90s many old collections have reached the market place.
 My Imperial Ru ware collection comes from Huizong's personal collection.

 During Emperor Huizong reign he decided to commission the Ru Kiln to produce wares for himself and his court because they were giving the finest Imperial tribute wares to him out of all the kilns.
 The Ru Kiln Imperial tribute wares that were given to Emperor Huizong was the finest wares the Ru Kiln was producing at that time, they don't have flaws and to make them really special they used several colors and added fire gilded bands on the rim and sometimes the base also.
 (Fire gilding with gold and mercury, the mercury metal being driven off afterward by fire.
 This type of gilding hasn't been used since the mid 1800 because it's very dangerous ) on the rim and sometimes the base also.
 All tribute wares have the fire gilded bands that are around the rim and base and sometimes only the rim.
 These bands have extensive layered cuprite and malachite corrosion that only occurs in nature and can't be faked.
 (From the book Copper and bronze in art by David Scott) (chapter 3 page 106 Malachite in bronze patinas) The natural transition of metal to cuprite to malachite is very difficult to replicate in the laboratory.
 In fact, most of the recipes for producing artificial green patinas on copper alloys, such as those compiled by Hughes and Rowe (1982), do not result in malachite formation over a cuprite layer.
 Consequently, the existence of this type of corrosion, supported by analytical and metallographic studies, is a good indication of the authenticity of an artifact.)
 This started some of the other kilns to add fire gilded bands on their Imperial tribute wares also.